 In keeping with workshop objectives and the SPE mission, commercialism in posters or presentations will not be permitted.
 Company logos must be limited to the title slide and used only to indicate the affiliation of the presenter and others involved in the work.

-The Society of Petroleum Engineers (SPE) is a not-for-profit professional association whose members are engaged in energy resources development and production.
-SPE serves more than 164,000 members in 143 countries worldwide.
-SPE is a key resource for technical knowledge related to the oil and gas exploration and production industry and provides services through its publications, events, training courses, and online resources at www.spe.org.
+The Society of Petroleum Engineers (SPE) is a not-for-profit professional association whose more than 158,000 members in 143 countries are engaged in oil and gas exploration and production.
+SPE is a key resource for technical knowledge providing publications, events, training courses, and online resources.

 The Society of Petroleum Engineers (SPE) is a not-for-profit organization.
 Income from this event will be invested back into SPE to support many other Society programs.
 When you attend an SPE event, you help provide even more opportunities for industry professionals to enhance their technical and professional competence.
 Scholarships, certification, the Distinguished Lecturer program, and SPE's energy education program Energy4me are just a few examples of programs that are supported by SPE.